adcondev/my-learning-notes/RED2000/NOTES.md

 - I will check about VPS providers and prices.
 I have the idea of setting up a Dokploy instance with Terraform and Ansible.
 I will check the Dokploy repository for guides and documentation.
 - I will check all the Docker and Docker Compose posibilities with Github Actions.
 I want to create a workflow that builds and tests the code in a containerized environment.
 Maybe the Dokploy VPS can be used for it.

+- *Web Application Security: Exploitation and Countermeasures for Modern Web Applications by Andrew Hoffman* looks like a very hands-on book about web security.
+I will check it out.
+- I will check which VPS providers are the best for my needs.
+To ensure a smooth experience with Dokploy, my server should have at least 2GB of RAM and 30GB of disk space.
+I am diving more into VPS and Cloud providers.
+- Nice [ebook](https://astaxie.gitbooks.io/build-web-application-with-golang/content/en/) about building web applications with Go.
+- I reformated, refactored ESCPOS commands package and integrated the Barcode commands.
+I also added a simple example that shows how to use the package.
+I translated comments to latin spanish for better understanding.

 ---

 ## 🎯 **Current Focus Areas**